jcfranco/uc-2019-customizing-widgets/slides/index.md

 ## Demo: Custom Theme

 - <a href="../../jsapi-styles/preview/" target="_blank" class="external">Preview Start</a>
+- <a href="../demos/custom-theme/" target="_blank" class="external">Custom Theme App</a>
 - <a href="../demos/custom-theme/STEPS.md" target="_blank" class="external">Demo Steps</a>

 ---

 ## Theming Recap

-- Use the utility for easy theming.
+- Use Sass & the theme utility to your advantage
 - Theme structure
   - Color
   - Size
   - Typography
-- Use the core and override values.
+- Use the core variables and override their values

 ---